 Use of leaded or through hole parts have become rarer, and are now discouraged by assemblers.
-It is far more efficient to machine assemble an electronic circuit if it is completely populated with surface mounted components.
+It is much more more efficient to assemble electronic circuits if they use 100% surface mount components.
 Leaded parts are laborious to fit.
 They need lead trimming and bending, hand placement, further trimming and hand soldering.
 SMD parts are simply machine picked and placed from a reel.
-Parts such as connectors which have not been available in SMD form can now be machine placed.

 The latest model SMD placement machines are capable of placing a wide variety of part sizes from the smallest type 1005 SMD parts (dimension 1.0 mm x 0.05 mm) up to large SMD connectors (dimension 30 mm x 10 mm).
 There are now very few parts not available in SMD form and for which an SMD placement machine cannot handle the placement.
 Newbury Electronics Ltd. is equipped with 10 pick & place lines, one of the largest installations in the UK, and certainly the largest number of SMD machines purely dedicated to small and medium batch sized runs.
 That is how we can offer fast turnarounds and mean it.

 Of course, it is not just about SMD placement capacity.
 Our assembly process is integrated with our bare PCB fabrication facility giving us complete control over PCB design for manufacture, and delivery times.
 We manufacture our own laser cut solder paste stencils, being the only UK company with this capability.
 All stencils are free of charge with assembly orders.

 In addition, we use state of the art equipment such as automated selective soldering, automated 3D AOI, together with convection and vapour phase reflow.
 We are quality accredited to ISO9001, AS9100 and JOSCAR